scoop-group/TiSR/licenses/README.md

 There are several parts of this code that are inspired by the SymbolicRegression.jl package.
 Most importantly, it was used as a starting point on how the basis, i.e., the Node that form the equations and how they are evaluated.
-However, most of the code was completely rewritten without reference to SymbolicRegression.jl, as I was curious to build it up myself understand the process completely, after I had understood the Node and eval_equation parts.
+However, most of the code was completely rewritten without reference to SymbolicRegression.jl, as I was curious to build it up myself and understand the process completely, after I had understood the Node and eval_equation parts.
 The version of SymbolicRegression.jl in questions is 51b7da4 of May 1, 2022.

 - Node -> Node